CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/working-with-cmssw/gpu-machines.md

 Then, follow the instructions [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/TriggerDevelopmentWithGPUs#Connecting_to_the_machines).

+### Notes

+* These machines lie in a different subnet than the one that the LXPLUS machines belong to.
+* The `/nfshome0/<username>` directory is shared and available from all the machines above, but has limited space.
+* The `/data/user/<username>` directory is not shared across the devices, but has larger capacity.

-## Miscellaneous - or special GPU nodes
+## Special GPU nodes

+??? info

 	This section is more or less taken from the [Patatrack website systems](https://patatrack.web.cern.ch/patatrack/private/systems/cmg-gpu1080.html) subpage.

 ### cmg-gpu1080